k2datascience/ds-foundations/content/2-nosql-scraping.md

 1. Complete the Data Wrangling with MongoDB course on Udacity.

-2. Complete the Web Scraping in Python book and all the exercises.
+2. Complete 1 of the Web Scraping options.

 ---